 Instructions for students in the corona epidemic situation

 This page covers all safeguarding guidelines for Gradia's students regarding the coronavirus epidemic.
-The page was last updated on 3 July when guidance for the autumn semester was added (valid from 3 August).
+The page was last updated on 25 September.

 Latest guidelines and instructions